Waiting To Learn More Till Mastery.

-All really successful people became that succesful because they actively sought out coaches, they took lessons, had guidance, avoided costly mistakes and time consuming bad habits.
+All really successful people became that successful because they actively sought out coaches, took lessons, had guidance, avoided costly mistakes and time-consuming bad habits.

 The better you progress, the more fun learning guitar becomes, the more musical joy you will bring into your life.

 Benefits to learning with a teacher:

 - More success

 - Deeper musical experience

 - A high quality mapped out learning plan: a worked out path (which you don’t get from YouTube videos)